RoshiniGopalakrishnan/TweetApplication/README.md

 Guest users cannot see any tweets.

-The core modules of tweet app are:
+The Features of tweet app are:

 1. User registration and login